Connect with us

 Fujita Corporation-Mitsubishi Corporation, a Japanese consortium, will next month begin construction work on phase two of the Dongo Kundu bypass – taking over from China Civil Engineering Construction Corporation, which undertook the initial phase of the project.

-On its part, the Nairobi-Nakuru-Mau Summit highway – which will be built under the PPP programme – failed to attract any Chinese bidder.
 The Sh180 billion highway is likely to be built by Rift Valley Connect – a consortium of Vinci Highways SAS, MIAF, and Vinci Concessions SAS.

-Last week, KeNHA designated RVC as the “preferred bidder” for the project – with Mota-Engil, which is made up of Aiim, Egis, Mota-Engil and Orascom, being named the “reserve bidder”.
+Last week, KeNHA designated RVC as the “preferred bidder” for the project – with Mota-Engil, which is made up of Aiim, Egis, Mota-Engil, and Orascom, being named the “reserve bidder”.

 Most interestingly, the 473-kilometre Nairobi-Mombasa high-speed expressway had initially attracted a lot of interest from top Chinese multinationals, but the firms grew cold feet shortly after the Kenyan government floated the PPP idea.